At least 1,500 nurses in the Philadelphia area may be on the verge of going on strike | NewsChannel 3-12

 Maria Plano, a registered nurse at St. Christopher’s who is also the vice president of the hospital’s Nurses United union, told CNN Wednesday that at her hospital, staffing is “the number one issue.

-Plano said leadership at Drexel University College of Medicine at Tower Health, which owns St. Christopher’s, will not sit down with the nurses’ union to discuss the contract situation.
+Plano said leadership at Drexel University College of Medicine and Tower Health will not sit down with the nurses’ union to discuss the contract situation.

-“The VP of the (Tower Health) union only met with us because we asked,” she said.
+“(The CEO of St. Christopher’s) only met with us because we asked,” she said.
 “Tower’s head HR guy had to be on the phone and said he couldn’t answer our questions without HR’s approval.
-It’s really disheartening – they bought this hospital and honestly, I think they could care less about it other than to keep it profitable.
+It’s really disheartening — they bought this hospital and honestly, I think they could care less about it other than to keep it profitable.
 To them, I say, ‘shame on you.'”

 An overwhelming majority of St. Christopher’s nurses voted to strike, but the union has not yet provided the requisite 10-day strike notice because it still wants to negotiate with Tower Health.

-Note: CORRECTION: An earlier version of this story misstated the ownership of St. Christopher’s Hospital for Children and misidentified who met with representatives of a nurses’ union to discuss contracts.
-St. Christopher’s is owned by Drexel University College of Medicine and Tower Health and the meeting was attended by the CEO of St. Christopher’s.